 3. Invest in an alerting system

-Investing in an emergency alerting system can help to save lives as you give warning to people that an active shooter situation is occurring or likely to occur.
+Investing in an active shooter notification system can help to save lives as you give warning to people that an active shooter situation is occurring or likely to occur.

 DeskAlerts works by sending pop-up notifications straight to employee desktops regardless of what software applications they are using at the time and even if a computer is on standby or screensaver mode.
 Alerts can also be sent to mobile phones and tablets.